Dmunch04/SquareIt/README.md

 ## Screenshot

 Here's a screenshot of how the game looks so far.
-The screen shot is a modded version.
+The screenshot is a modded version.
 The mod file / config file, can be found in: `Source/Game Mods/Test Mod.json`.

 ![Screenshot](https://raw.githubusercontent.com/Dmunch04/SquareIt/master/Ressources/Screenshot.png)